<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 First, what does living within your BAH mean to you?
 Your Basic Housing Allowance isn’t your budget.
 You create your budget.
 So, how far do you want your BAH to stretch?

 The key to figuring it out?
 Look at your income, the cost of living, debt, and financial goals like retirement, investments, and savings.
-I could go on and on about budgeting for investments, but we’ll save that for another day.

 Photo from Canva

 You might’ve heard of the 50/20/30 rule.
 The 50/20/30 is a budgetary rule stating that you should not exceed 50% of your take-home pay on needs.
-Everything you need to live, like your home mortage/rent, utilities, groceries, gas, car payments, and insurance, should all be covered by 50% of your income.
+Everything you need to live, like your home mortgage/rent, utilities, groceries, gas, car payments, and insurance, should all be covered by 50% of your income.

 The 20% pertains to savings.
 You should set aside 20% of your income for your emergency fund, retirement, and additional investments you’re pursuing.

-There’s no cut-and-dried budgeting rule here—it comes down to the individual household.
+There’s no cut-and-dried budgeting rule here; it comes down to the individual household.

 Run the Numbers